235u/proposals/EzparkTechnology/docs/competence.md

 - Can do basic database administration, performance / index / query optimization, write advanced select queries
 - Understands how databases can be mirrored, replicated, etc.
 - Knows basic sorting, searching, and data structure traversal and retrieval algorithms
-- Is proficient in the use of the ORM tools<sup>[<a href="https://github.com/235u/website/tree/master/ActinUranium.Web/Models">1</a>, <a href="https://github.com/nikita-sharov/pure-legacy/tree/master/PureLegacy.PriceEstimation/Models">2</a>, <a href="https://github.com/nikita-sharov/dimdex/tree/master/src/Dimdex.Organization/Models">3</a>]</sup>
 - Considers space and time tradeoffs of arrays, linked lists, dictionaries, priority queues, etc.
-- Knows how hashtables can be implemented and how to handle collisions

 ### Systems programming